Great Chinese Famine

 Causes

 The Great Leap Forward's mass mobilisation campaigns removed farmers from food production to backyard steel furnaces.
 Collectivisation destroyed private incentives: peasants had no personal stake in harvests.
 Grain procurement quotas were set based on falsified production figures, so even as crops failed, the state continued to extract grain for urban consumption and export.
 Local cadres, fearing punishment for reporting bad news, concealed deaths and continued to claim successful harvests.
+Parts of China did also experience drought and flooding in 1959–1961, and scholars broadly acknowledge a contributory role for natural adversity, while consistently identifying policy failures as the overwhelmingly dominant cause of mass death.

 The Scale of Death